gaboAcosta/sample-serverless-sample/Readme.md

 1. cd backend
 2. cp .env.sample .env
-3. yarn
+3. npm install
-4. yarn storage
+4. npm run storage
-5. yarn migrate
+5. npm run migrate
-6. yarn start
+6. npm run start

 ### To start the UI:
 1. cd ui
-2. yarn
+2. npm install
-3. yarn start
+3. npm run start

 ### Login:
 By default authentication is disabled in your local, you can change this with the `DISABLE_LOGIN`